My Top 3 Secrets to Business Growth

 Start by deciding how you want to present your business to your community and to the world.
 What’s your mission and your unique message?
 And then develop a look and image and share it in a consistent and methodical way on social media channels.
 I have learned that being consistent and methodical (not being perfect) at social media marketing is how you succeed at it.

-The #3 secret to my business growth is understanding I needed to offer products to my customers.
 We are limited by the number of clients we can serve in one day, one month, one year and so forth.
 Product sales creates a revenue stream that bypasses the limitations in hours we are available to serve clients.

 At first this feels a little scary.
 You might think if you sell products and home-use devices they won’t need your services, but the opposite is true.
 When you sell products and devices, you create a partnership with your client, and you give her value-added support.
 She still needs the advanced treatments you provide like the SculPLLA Facial Filler Mask treatments, and treatments they cannot get anywhere else and can only be delivered by a licensed professional.
 The pampering they experience from a facial can never be replaced so this is not something to be afraid of.